 This agreement does not extend to bona fide gifts to immediate family members of these persons who agree to be bound by these restrictions, or to distributions to equity holders of these persons who agree to be bound by these restrictions.
+We may grant options and issue common stock under existing stock option plans during the lock-up period.
+In addition, during the lock-up period and without the underwriters' consent, we may issue unregistered shares of our common stock (i) as payment for all or part of the purchase price of one or more acquisitions, provided that the total number of shares issued does not exceed 500,000, and (ii) in exchange for the loan notes we issued in connection with our June 16, 2005 acquisition of Lexecon Ltd. Any unregistered shares issued pursuant to this exception would constitute "restricted securities" under the Federal securities laws and could not be resold except pursuant to an effective registration statement or exemption therefrom.
+The underwriting agreement prohibits us from filing a registration statement during the lock-up period without the underwriters' consent.
 In determining whether to consent to a transaction prohibited by these restrictions, the underwriters will take into account various factors, including the number of shares requested to be sold, the anticipated manner and timing of sale, the potential impact of the sale on the market for the common stock, and market conditions generally.
-We may grant options and issue common stock under existing stock option plans and issue unregistered shares in connection with any outstanding options during the lock-up period.